DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Orchestration pipeline calls DataStage job with hardcoded parameter values
+## Orchestration pipeline uses hard-coded parameter value

 #### Rationale:

-In orchestration pipelines, Job Activity stages calling DataStage jobs with parameters should have those parameters supplied from the pipeline definition itself, to ensure the pipelines and individual jobs operate conistently.
+In orchestration pipelines, a **Run DataStage Job** node with parameters should have those parameters supplied from the pipeline definition itself, to ensure the pipelines and individual jobs operate conistently.

 In orchestration pipelines, parameters may come from 1 of 5 sources, as displayed in the configuration window:

 * Default job parameter configuration - the default source.
-This parameter is known as being "linked" to the child job
+This parameter is known as being 'linked' to the child job
 	   - Note: As a key point of difference between Orchestration pipelines and Sequence Jobs in DataStage Classic, these parameter references are not stored in the orchestration pipeline asset, and are therefore invisible to this model
-* Enter Value - a hardcoded value passed in from the orchestration pipeline to the child DataStage job (known internally as 'SELECT_RESOURCE')
+* Enter Value - a hard-coded value passed in from the orchestration pipeline to the child DataStage job (known internally as 'SELECT_RESOURCE')
 	   - Select From Another Node - a property from another orchestration pipeline node, e.g.: return status, stand output, etc.  ('SELECT_FROM_NODE')
 * Assign Pipeline Parameter - allows the Pipeline to control the input of the childe DataStage job at runtime ('FLOW_PARAM')
 * Enter Expression - Create a more complex input value, using a builder that offers a number of string, date/time and conversion functions ('EXPRESSION')